MASH: Modeling Abstention via Selective Help-Seeking: : Modeling Abstention via Selective Help-seeking

 In this paper, we focus on knowledge-based domains.
 Here, $h_i$ is a search query generated by $\pi_\theta$, the helper $H(\cdot)$ is a retrieval model and $o_i$ is a set of top-$k$ documents retrieved by $H(h_i)$ from a document corpus.
 In practice, we assume that reasoning outputs $r_i$ are enclosed between $<$think$>$ and $<$/think$>$, search queries between $<$search$>$ and $<$/search$>$, and answers between $<$answer$>$ and $<$/answer$>$ tokens.
 We use the terms help/search, and helper/retriever interchangeably.

 \textbf{Training Objective} We want the language model $\pi_\theta$ to recognize its knowledge boundaries.
-We posit that we can obtain such a model -- without privileged information regarding parametric knowledge boundaries -- by training the model to maximize its accuracy while minimizing the number of search requests.
-Specifically, we optimize the following proxy objective: where $D$ is the dataset, $r_{acc}(y, \tau) \in \{0, 1\}$ is a binary measure of correctness and $r_{help}(q, \tau) \in [0, 1]$ is a multiplicative penalty that assigns a lower value the greater the number of searches in $\tau$.
-We use reinforcement learning, specially the GRPO algorithm~\citep{guo2025deepseek}, to optimize this objective. \textbf{Eliciting Abstention from a Selectively Help-Seeking Model} Let $\pi_{\theta^*}$ be the optimal policy derived using the above objective.
-This model will selectively seek help -- determine whether to answer a given question $q$ as a function of its expected parametric accuracy and the severity of the $r_{help}$ penalty.
-We re-frame the goal (and our subsequent evaluations) of this help-seeking model from efficiency, i.e. reducing number of searches, to parametric knowledge alignment, i.e. aligning search behavior with presence or absence of knowledge about a given question in the model's parameters.
+We posit that we can obtain such a model, without privileged information regarding parametric knowledge boundaries, by training the model to maximize its accuracy while minimizing the number of search requests.
+Specifically, we optimize the following proxy objective:

+where $D$ is the dataset, $r_{acc}(y, \tau) \in \{0, 1\}$ is a binary measure of correctness and $r_{help}(q, \tau) \in [0, 1]$ is a multiplicative penalty assigning a lower value the greater the number of searches in $\tau$ is.
+We use reinforcement learning, with the GRPO algorithm~\citep{guo2025deepseek}, for optimization.

+\textbf{Eliciting Abstention from a Selectively Help-Seeking Model} Let $\pi_{\theta^*}$ be the optimal policy derived using the above objective.
+This model will selectively seek help as a function of its parametric accuracy for a given question $q$ and the severity of the $r_{help}$ penalty.
+Particularly, we prove in Appendix \ref{sec:theoretical_analysis} that $\pi_{\theta^*}$ will always answer a question $q$ parametrically, without help, if and only if its expected parametric accuracy for $q$ is greater than the maximum attainable expected reward for $q$ when seeking help, which relies on $r_{help}$.
+This is intuitive, as the optimal policy should choose to seek help for question $q$ only if this resulted in an equivalent or higher reward than answering parametrically.

-Under this re-framing, we can readily elicit abstentions from a selectively help-seeking model by treating any search invocation as a proxy for abstention.
+We re-frame the goal (and our subsequent evaluations) of our help-seeking model from efficiency, i.e. reducing number of searches, to parametric knowledge alignment, i.e. aligning search behavior with presence or absence of knowledge about a given question in the model's parameters.
+Under this re-framing, we elicit abstentions from a selectively help-seeking model by treating any search invocation as a proxy for abstention.
+Following from our theoretical analysis in Appendix \ref{sec:theoretical_analysis}, the optimal policy $\pi_{\theta^*}$ would abstain on a question $q$ if and only if its expected parametric accuracy is less than or equal to the reward it would achieve if it were to seek help.
 Figure~\ref{fig:mash} illustrates this abstention framework, which we call \methodname: \textbf{M}odeling \textbf{A}bstentions via \textbf{S}elective \textbf{H}elp-seeking.